THE ROSARY - A PROFANE VANITY BORNE OF INSTRUCTIONAL ERROR

 In spite of what the men in the roman collars, and coveted red hats, would have you believe, the Roman Catholic use of prayer beads did not originate with Saint Dominic in the 13th century.
 Most scholars are pretty sure that the use of prayer beads originated in ancient India with the Hindus.

-The point of this study being, that Christian tradition should be built upon Jewish tradition, not those of the Eastern religions.
+The point of this study being, that Christian tradition should be built upon Jewish tradition, not those of the Eastern religions, or any other religious traditions.
 Yeshua, the Messiah, spoke to this very issue during the Sermon on the Mount, when he was giving instruction to the crowds and the apostles on the proper ways to pray.
-Apparently, the Lord was already aware of the Eastern traditions of praying the mala.
+Apparently, the Lord was already aware of the various ancient traditions of using prayer beads to count repetitious prayers.

 "And when you pray, do not use vain repetitions as the heathen do.
 For they think that they will be heard for their many words.
 Therefore do not be like them." - Matthew 6:7,8